adir-vrd/ampatio/README.md

 ## Performence

-The test is simply driving a selected Pin to on & off state a million times. which result in 4.582 Seconds, Not bad at all for the slowly snake we play with :)
+The test is simply driving a selected Pin to on & off state a million times. which result around 3.0 Seconds, Not bad at all for the slowly snake we play with :)

 Importent! i did test my lib only on my Odroid C4 board.